 On a practical note, I would suggest reading the dialogue for yourself in order to grasp the whole picture presented in Alcibiades.
 There are numerous translations on the internet.
 Nevertheless, I will include pertinent excerpts in the discussion.

 And if you want to have some fun, grab a copy of Alcibiades, find a partner, and read the dialogue to one another, even in front of other people.
 This could make for some great discussion along with some coffee, ale, or wine.
-The more I study Plato, the more I realize that his dialogues were probably meant to be read aloud in dramatic fashion in such an environment rather than in an undergraduate lecture hall.
+I realize more and more, as I study Plato, that he probably intended his dialogues to be read aloud in a dramatic fashion in such an environment rather than in an undergraduate lecture hall.

 Socrates Addresses the Arrogant Alcibiades

 Many men in Athens sought to become the mentor to and catch the rising star of the young, handsome Alcibiades.
-Socrates informs the young man that the reason they all failed and were driven away was because of the young man’s “superior haughtiness and imagined elevation.”
-Socrates was most likely amused by the young man’s arrogance rather than intimidated.
-He bided his time and watched from a distance, being prevented from approaching Alcibiades by what he called his “personal daemon.”7 Finally, that impediment was removed, after which Socrates approaches Alcibiades and says to him:
+Socrates informed the young man that his ‘superior haughtiness and imagined elevation’ caused their failure and drove them away.
+He was most likely amused by the young man’s arrogance rather than intimidated.
+Socrates bided his time and watched from a distance.
+He was unable to approach Alcibiades due to what he referred to as his ‘personal daemon’.
+Finally, that impediment was removed.
+Socrates approached Alcibiades and said to him:

 The reason of your being exalted so highly in your own opinion, I am desirous in laying before you.
 They are these: you presume, that in no affair whatever you need assistance from any other party, for what you have of your own, whether of outward advantages or inward accomplishments, is so great as to be all-sufficient.– 104a